laetificat/jinfobar/README.md

 ========
 Clone this git, get all the files (excluding this one) and make sure they are in a folder named mod_jInfobar.
 Then zip the folder and name it mod_jInfobar.
 Now you can install it in Joomla!
-2.5
+2.5<br />
+OR go to the download page and download the latest stable install .zip!